| |

 relative prices and the inability to consume enough

 food due to income constraints.
-At least half the children
+At least half the

-affects brain development and learning capacity) and
+(which affects brain development and learning capacity)

-anaemia and iron deficiency are also widespread and
+and anaemia and iron deficiency are also widespread

-severe problems.
+and severe problems.

 These problems had become acute in the latter phase